Prerequisites¶

 Click Add to save the link.

 Unlike CloudStack hypervisors, Server 1 does not have the Netris-CloudStack Agent installed.
-This means it does not need dynamic networking capabilities or VXLAN encapsulation.
-Instead, its traffic remains inside a traditional VLAN.
-Disabling Underlay for Server 1 ensures:
+This means it does not require VXLAN encapsulation and instead operates on a VLAN-based connection.

 Terraform Example for Creating Servers’ Links¶